What is Kyoto Protocol?

 Developed countries emit more and lose carbon credits.
-They provide financial assistance to developing and least developed countries to create clean energy (solar, wind energy, etc.) and gain some carbon credits thereby meeting their Kyoto Quota (Kyoto units) of emissions without violations.
+They provide financial assistance to developing and least developed countries to create clean energy (solar, wind energy, etc.) and gain some carbon credits, thereby meeting their Kyoto Quota (Kyoto units) emissions without violations.

 Emissions trading allows countries to sell unused emission units to countries that have exceeded their targets.
 Carbon is tracked and traded like any other commodity in a “carbon market.”

 This mechanism allows a country with an emission reduction commitment under the Kyoto Protocol (Annex B Party) to earn emission reduction units (ERUs) from an emission-reduction project in another Annex B Party, each equivalent to one tonne of CO2, which can be counted towards meeting its Kyoto target.
 The joint implementation offers Parties a flexible and cost-efficient means of fulfilling a part of their Kyoto commitments, while the host Party benefits from foreign investment and technology transfer.

 Doha Amendment to Kyoto Protocol

 In Doha, Qatar, on 8 December 2012, the Doha Amendment to the Kyoto Protocol was adopted for a second commitment period, starting in 2013 and lasting until 2020.
 As of 28 October 2020, 147 Parties deposited their instrument of acceptance.
 Therefore, the threshold of 144 instruments of acceptance for entry into force of the Doha Amendment was achieved.
 The amendment entered into force on 31 December 2020.